dasec/ForTrace/docs/source/installation/guest.rst

-The only thing left to do to make this Windows guest template operational is to install fortrace.
+The only thing left to do to make this Windows guest template operational is to install ForTrace.

 .. code-block:: console